Guess what? You may be asked to develop and present a demo lesson plan for your next teaching job interview.

 Ensure you show passion and enthusiasm and fully demonstrate your unique teaching style.
-For instance, if you are a teacher who frequently asks their students questions throughout the lesson, then you should do that during your demo lesson as well.
-Just realize that when you ask questions during the demo lesson, your interviewers may not answer your questions.
-If this happens, just continue as if a ‘student’ answered your question.
+For instance, if you are a teacher who frequently asks their students questions throughout the lesson, you should do that during your demo lesson.
+Just realize that your interviewers may not answer your questions when you ask questions during the demo lesson.
+If this happens, continue as if a ‘student’ answered your question.

 So, if you are invited to interview with a school that asks you to complete a demo lesson plan, don’t worry.
 If you are an excellent teacher, think of this as a chance to show them how you can ROCK a lesson plan.